e-business Technologies «Prev Next»

 Yahoo Search Engine

-Why are search engines important to e-Commerce?
+Why are search engines important to e-commerce?

 Search engines provide Internet users with an interface to the World Wide Web.
 As with media news, the way the information is presented often defines how the message comes across.
 More importantly to business are the technologies that have emerged from the evolution of search engines.
+For example, searchbots have been converted to pricebots for the purpose of product price comparison.
+Customers can search for a product and retrieve a list of prices from a variety of offerings.

 1. Searchbot: Artificially intelligent/robot technology that searches Web sites for content and categorizes it.
 The content is stored in a database for later recall by search engine users.